 - You’re wishing to register with your current address but cannot provide required documentation or a witness.

 - You insist on voting at incorrect Election Day voting site.

 Provisional ballots are returned to the Lake County Clerk’s office for determination AFTER

-County Clerk, State Board of Elections and/or the Secretary of State’s office.
+County Clerk, Illinois State Board of Elections and/or the Secretary of State’s office.

-Track the status of your provisional ballot by logging into LakeVoterPower.info and referencing the ballot access number on your white Provisional Voter Ballot Receipt.
+When available, you can track the status of your provisional ballot here by referencing the ballot access number on your white Provisional Voter Ballot Receipt.